appreciated/vortex-crud/README.md

 - **Database Index Check**: Verify that suitable indices are available, given that the UI and database are defined in a machine-parsable format.
 - **Route Filters**: Add filtering options for "kanban" routes.
 - **Code Generation**: Check feasibility to generate Vaadin code by utilizing a configuration in combination with the runtime implementations to support top-down workflows, including models and repositories.
-- **API-Endpoint**: Allow defining API endpoints using the configuration file
+- **API-Endpoints**: Allow defining API endpoints using the configuration file

 ## Data Handling and Management
 turbo-crud utilizes the H2 database during development.
 The database is accessed by the service `TurboCrudEntityManagerService`, while the `TurboCrudDatabaseSchemaValidator` ensures the schema aligns with the HOCON configuration at startup.
 Custom EntityManagerService implementations are also supported, requiring only an interface implementation.